 - coriander leaves chopped (for garnish)

-First, sprinkle a couple of teaspoons of salt into a bowl with the bitter melon, mix and set aside.
-This helps take out some of the bitter flavor.
+- First, sprinkle a couple of teaspoons of salt into a bowl with the bitter melon, mix and set aside.
+This helps take out some of the bitter flavors.

-Add garlic, ginger, tomatoes and green chillies and continue cooking for a few minutes.
+Add garlic, ginger, tomatoes, and green chili peppers and continue cooking for a few minutes.
 Add the spices and salt as well as the yogurt.
 Lower the heat, cover, and let this mixture cook.